kubos/kubos/docs/command-and-control.md

 Libraries exposed through the command and control framework will need to implement the Service Interface.

-Note: Currently on the stdout from the library execution is returned to the client after running a command.
+Note: Currently only the stdout from the library execution is returned to the client after running a command.

 Currently only the core library (core commands for the "core" command and control commands) is implemented.
 Future releases will have further examples of shared libraries.

-See the (core library)[<link to library code when #63 is merged>] for an example of a library following this format.
+See the [core library](<link to library code when #63 is merged>) for an example of a library following this format.